-* Barack Obama nominated Wright to the United States District Court for the District of Minnesota in 2015
+* Was nominated by President Obama to the U.S. District Court for the District of Minnesota in 2015

 Wilhelmina Marie Wright was born on January 13, 1964 in Norfolk, Virginia.
 She earned a bachelor’s degree in literature from Yale University in 1986, and a JD from Harvard Law School in 1989.
 Thereafter, Wright worked variously as: a law clerk for Judge Damon Keith of the Sixth Circuit Court of Appeals (1989-91); an associate with the law firm of Hogan & Hartson LLP (1991-95); an assistant U.S. attorney in the District of Minnesota (1995-2000); a judge in the Ramsey County, Minnesota District Court (2000-02); a judge in the Minnesota Court of Appeals (2002-12); and an associate justice in the Minnesota Supreme Court (2012-16).
 On April 15, 2015, President Barack Obama nominated Wright to the United States District Court for the District of Minnesota.
 Democratic Senators Al Franken and Amy Klobuchar, both from that state, led the way in guiding her nomination through the confirmation process.
 The Senate eventually confirmed Wright on January 19, 2016, by a 58-36 vote.